Skip to content

 did:key with Ed25519

 Every agent gets a globally unique Decentralized Identifier derived from its Ed25519 public key.
-Register once — the DID is portable across every site that trusts Agent Auth.
+Register once — the DID is portable across every site that trusts Agent Auth by Vigil.

 02